-LinkedIn Publisher - LinkedIn for some time, opened their publishing/blogging platform to everyone.
-It enables employees and individual to publish long-form articles on the platform.
-If you even have one employee who is good at writing articles on the platform, this can fantastic for building your brand.
+LinkedIn Publisher - LinkedIn for some time, opened its publishing/blogging platform to everyone.
+It enables employees and individuals to publish long-form articles on the platform.
+If you even have one employee who is good at writing articles on the platform, this can be fantastic for building your brand.

 In my case, using LinkedIn publisher, I have picked up over 1000 followers, and my articles have been read more than 50k times.

 So let's say you have several product managers, marketers, and sales leaders and you all published one article per month.
 This is free visibility and brand building and can also be used under your company page.
 They are providing you with additional content.

 I know what you're saying, so when are we going to talk about LinkedIn Advertising??